Alta Charo

-Robin Alta Charo (born 1958) is the Warren P. Knowles Professor of Law and Bioethics at the University of Wisconsin–Madison and a leading American authority on bioethics.
-She holds appointments in both Wisconsin's law school and medical school.
+Robin Alta Charo (born 1958) is the Warren P. Knowles Professor of Law and Bioethics emeritus at the University of Wisconsin–Madison and a leading American authority on bioethics.
+She held appointments in both Wisconsin's law school and medical school.

 Charo is among the leading advocates for embryonic stem cell research in the United States.

 She earned a B.A. in biology from Harvard University in 1979 and a J.D. from Columbia University in 1982.
 She is a fellow of the Hastings Center, an independent bioethics research institution.

 In 2020, the American Academy of Arts and Sciences elected her fellow.